 Nebuchadnezzar had made clear to them that their lives are hanging in the balance.
 Either make the pledge to Babylon or die.
 And their response to Nebuchadnezzar was equally as clear.
 “We will not serve your gods.”
 As well, they expressed their faith that their God would deliver them from the hand of Nebuchadnezzar.
 In essence, they said that our God is bigger and better than yours, and we will be faithful to him.

-And Into the Furnace
+And into the Furnace

-As you could guess, even if you had never read the story, their response further enraged Nebuchadnezzar and he had them bound and tossed into the fire.
+As you could guess, even if you had never read the story, their response further enraged Nebuchadnezzar, and he had them bound and tossed into the fire.
 What you would not have guessed is what happened next.
 Nebuchadnezzar suddenly saw four men walking around in the fire.
-And the fourth had the look of deity.
+And the fourth had the look of a deity.
 Nebuchadnezzar was amazed and called them to come out of the fire.
 They did and were no longer bound, their clothes were not singed, nor was the smell of smoke on them.

 The story ends with Shadrach, Meshach, and Abednego being promoted within the government.
-And a royal decree is issued that anyone who spoke against the God of Shadrach, Meshach and Abednego would be killed.
+And a royal decree is issued that anyone who spoke against the God of Shadrach, Meshach, and Abednego would be killed.

 The Moral of the Story